hearit-io/fastify-redis-channels/README.md

 <img src="https://raw.githubusercontent.com/hearit-io/graphics/main/hearing-black-96dp.svg" width="48" height="48"/> | Smart home automatization designed for visually impaired people.
 ------------ | -------------

-**fastify-redis-channels** is used productive in our web [app](https://hearit.io/demo).
-The package will be updated and maintained in a regular base.
+**@heart-io/redis-channels** is used productive in our progressive web [app](https://app.hearit.io).
+You can try it with a user `demo@hearit.io` and password: `11223344`

-The main goals of [hearit.io](https://hearit.io) is to make accessible the world of IoT to everyone.
+The package will be updated and maintained regularly.

-No technological, design or speed compromises, we just do it.
+The main goal of [hearit.io](https://hearit.io) is to make accessible the world of IoT to everyone.
+We created a speaking home suitable for all.

 We will be grateful to you if you make awareness to other people of our project.

-Other useful packages, part of our project, will be available soon.
+To finance our idea, we would be glad to support and work on your projects.
+Contact Emil <emil@hearit.io> for details and our availability.

+Other open-source packages, part of our project, will be available soon.
 We use [Fastify](http://fastify.io) as an application framework.
-Thanks for the great job!

 ## Todo
 - [x] Add plugin unit tests.